 Note

-For both transfers, it is necessary that your accountant has harmonized all salary types that fall under fixed salary and that you want to transfer to the same DATEV Fixed Salary ID (Festbezugs-ID) or DATEV Salary/Deduction No. (Bezug-/Abzug-Nummer), and that they aligned the DATEV Salary Type ID (Lohnartennummer) with you.
-For more information about adjusting DATEV Fixed Salary IDs and DATEV Salary/Deduction No.s, please contact DATEV Support directly.
-Introductory information can be found in the in the DATEV Hilfe-Center in the information document for LODAS and for Lohn und Gehalt.
+For both transfers, it is necessary that your payroll accountant has harmonized all salary types that fall under fixed salary that you want to transfer to the same DATEV Fixed Salary ID or DATEV Salary/Deduction No., and that they agreed the DATEV Salary Type ID with you.
+For further information about adjusting DATEV fixed salary IDs and Salary/Deduction Nos., please contact the DATEV support directly.
+Introductory information can be found in the DATEV Help Center or in the information document for LODAS and for Lohn und Gehalt.

 How are Fixed Salaries Displayed in DATEV?